Real Estate Investing Blog

 "Live Where You Want.
 Invest Where it Makes Sense!" ™

-The Best and Worst Markets: Affordability and Market Growth
+The Best and Worst Housing Markets: Affordability and Market Growth

-While we are still seeing a positive trend in growth on average, the explosive acceleration we’ve seen over the past few years is clearly softening, market by market.
-US markets that have been headlining the recent growth cycle are decelerating dramatically, bringing their growth more closely inline with historically stable MSAs.
-Of the 25 markets that show the most marked growth deceleration, 10 are in Florida — and the list includes presumed stars like San Francisco, San Jose, Portland, and even Denver.
+While we are still seeing a positive housing trends in growth on average, the explosive acceleration we’ve seen over the past few years is clearly softening, market by market.
+US housing markets that have been headlining the recent growth cycle are decelerating dramatically, bringing their growth more closely inline with historically stable MSAs.
+Of the 25 housing markets that show the most marked growth deceleration, 10 are in Florida — and the list includes presumed stars like San Francisco, San Jose, Portland real estate market, and even Denver real estate market.

 The accelerating markets are few, and they tend to be smaller, historically affordable areas where the pace of market growth has been slower.
 And, in between, we find the middle range of comparatively stable MSAs, generally marked by challenging job markets and static local economies.

-Some notable surprises are the New York metro area, which continues to accelerate (albeit by 0.09 percentage points), and Seattle, whose growth we expect to decelerate by 2 percentage points to 12% this year.
+Some notable surprises are the New York metro area, which continues to accelerate (albeit by 0.09 percentage points), and the Seattle real estate market, whose growth we expect to decelerate by 2 percentage points to 12% this year.
 What’s causing slowing growth in the housing market?
 There are dozens of factors in play, but the ones that with the biggest impact during the next few months include:

 Finally, our analysis within individual metros found more pronounced softening in the luxury segment in several markets, typical of mid-to-late cycle behavior where exceedingly high prices in most desirable areas drive buyers further out in search of relative affordability.
-Few regions are immune, with luxury softening everywhere from Dallas, Fort Worth, and Chicago to Atlanta, Las Vegas, and Florida markets like Miami and Tampa.
+Few regions are immune, with luxury softening everywhere from Dallas, Fort Worth, and Chicago to Atlanta, Las Vegas, and Florida markets like the Miami housing market and Tampa housing market.

 In Atlanta’s high-end Buckhead neighborhood, we can see the effects of this “luxury lag.”
 Although the price per square foot in Buckhead is still among the highest in the Atlanta metro area, its price growth is at the low end of the spectrum.